bwd202/tic-tac-toe/readme.md

 ### bugs

-- playerOne name won't show if 'add player' button is not pressed before starting to click on board
+- ~~playerOne name won't show if 'add player' button is not pressed before starting to click on board~~

+### prospective features